pulumi/docs/content/docs/reference/crosswalk/aws/ecs.md

 > An alternative to ECS is Amazon's Elastic Kubernetes Service (EKS).
 Similar to ECS, EKS lets you operate
 > containerized applications in a cluster.
 EKS tends to be more complex to provision and manage, but has
 > the added advantage of using the industry standard container orchestrator, Kubernetes, and therefore can help
-> with portability between clouds and on-premise configurations.
+> with portability between clouds and self-hosted configurations.
 See
 > [Pulumi Crosswalk for AWS EKS]({{< relref "eks.md" >}}) for more information about using EKS.

 ## Creating a Load Balanced ECS Service